openuado/niet/README.md

                         --version)

 output formats:
-  json  Return object in JSON
-  yaml  Return object in YAML
-  eval  Return result in a string evaluable by a shell eval command as an input newline       Return all elements of a list in a new line ifs   Return all elements of a list separated by IFS env var squote        Add single quotes to result dquote        Add double quotes to result
+  json          Return object in JSON yaml          Return object in YAML eval          Return result in a string evaluable by a shell eval command as an input newline       Return all elements of a list in a new line ifs           Return all elements of a list separated by IFS env var squote        Add single quotes to result dquote        Add double quotes to result comma         Return all elements separated by commas
 ```

 ### With Json from stdin